grp-attestoodle/moodle-tool_attestoodle/README.md

 # ATTESTOODLE

 This plugin is used to generate periodical training certificates for students on a massive scale, based on learning milestones completion.
-Parler de la periodicité ?

 An "Attestoodle training" models a training plan: a set of courses in the same Moodle category or sub-categories (an Attestoodle training is necessarily associated with a Moodle category).
 An "Attestoodle milestone" is a Moodle activity (or sequence of activites) set with an activity completion.
 The state of activity completion is considered by Attestoodle as a milestone validation (completed or not).